 In 2015, Sara began teaching filmmaking in Yemen after the war broke out.
 In 2017, she co-founded Comra Films, a Yemen-based film foundation for creative film productions, which later branched out to include Comra Academy, from which some of Yemen's most exciting new film talent has emerged.
 Over the years, she has sat on film jury committees such as BFI London Film Awards, BBC Aan Korb Film Festival, IDFA Bertha Fund, MOOOV Film Festival and others.

-She is currently working on a feature documentary, 'Sheba's Daughters' (supported by the Scottish Documentary Institute's 'Connecting Stories' program), and developing her first Fiction Feature, 'The Station', which was selected for L’Atelier de la Cinéfondation Festival de Cannes 2020.
+She is currently working on an experimental feature documentary, 'Sheba's Daughters' (supported by the Scottish Documentary Institute's 'Connecting Stories' program), and developing her first Fiction Feature, 'The Station', which was selected for L’Atelier de la Cinéfondation Festival de Cannes 2020.